intuition-dev/intuDocs/slides/slides.md

 ###  Low-code?
 ![60% center](truck.png)
-Robots will replace drivers!
+What will the future of professional development look like?
-#### And programmers; unless we programmers use automation: low-code generator.
+#### AWe developers will likey use automation and low-code generator.

 ---